shyampurk/bluemix-todo-app/server/test/readme.txt

 		6)getTaskDetails --> select 6 to get the specific task, you will be asked to enter the task_id and the start_index enter those to get the details

-	2)reset.py Program will help you when your session expired and you couldnt login to that particular client or when you terminate the client program without logging out(only for testing purpose).
+	2)reset.py This Program will help you when one of the login session has expired and the user is not able to login using that login credential from another app.
+This script will terminate the dormain login session which could have been left idle either by the app or in the client.py script.